 ABSTRACT

 Community genetics investigates the influence genetic variation within species has on ecological interactions among species.
 It is generally thought that the utility of a community genetics approach diminishes as species diversity increases because interspecific interactions become too diffuse to measure.
 To determine when genetic variation in one species is likely to have evolutionary consequences for other species, we introduce a method to identify the relative contribution of within and among species interactions to the total opportunity for selection.
 Our method provides a means for estimating the effective community diversity (DE), a quantitative measure of the number of species that influence total selection on traits involved in interspecific interactions within any given community.
-We report three key findings: First, we show how the total opportunity for selection on a trait can be partitioned among ecological contexts of interspecific interactions and used to to quantify effective community diversity, DE.
-Second, we show that DE is reduced by strong or frequent interactions involving foundation.
-Third heritable variation in traits of foundation species involved in interspecific interactions will cause a significant fraction of the observed variation in the fitness of interacting, non-foundation species.
+We report three key findings: First, we show how the total opportunity for selection on a trait can be partitioned among ecological contexts of interspecific interactions and used to quantify effective community diversity, DE.
+Second, we show that DE is reduced by strong or frequent interactions involving foundation species; i.e., relatively few species can “drive” a community.
+Third, heritable variation in traits of foundation species involved in interspecific interactions will explain a significant fraction of the observed variation in the fitness of interacting, non-foundation species.
 The important conceptual advance and practical implication of defining a species’ effective community diversity is that the genetic analyses of relative few species may tell us much about the structure and evolution of much larger communities.
 Thus, even in a species-rich community, strong and/or frequent interactions between species can greatly reduce the effective diversity of the community.
 We conclude that a community genetics approach is evolutionarily and ecologically important whenever the effective community size for interacting species is small.

 Key Words- community genetics, foundation species, effective community size, diffuse selection, interspecific indirect genetic effects.